Language: EN

 When to use a HashSet

 The main use of a HASH SET is for efficient searching of elements.
-Imagine you have a series of collectible cards, and you want to know if you already have that card in your collection.
-The famous “I have it, I don’t have it” of children.
+Imagine you have a series of trading cards, and you want to know if you already have that card in your collection (the famous “I have, I don’t have” of children).

 hashset-cuando-usar

-With a HASH SET, you add each card to the collection.
-This tells you very quickly (much faster than an Array) if you already have that card added previously.
+With a HASH SET, you keep adding each card to the collection.
+It tells you very quickly (much more than an Array) if you already have that card added previously.

-The HASH SET allows you to store elements in a collection know if you already have that element and retrieve it if necessary.
-Therefore, the main use is the search for elements, duplicates, etc.
+The HASH SET allows you to store elements in a collection to know if you already have that element and retrieve it if necessary.
+Therefore, the main use is for searching for elements, duplicates, etc.

-The syntax for using a HashSet may vary depending on the programming language being used.
+The syntax for using a HashSet can vary depending on the programming language being used.

 Next, we will see examples in some popular languages: